yuchenglim/more_physics/README.md

 Same applies to physics and mathematics.

 I actually ended up reading Griffiths, Purcell, Jackson, Vanderlinde, Bottcher and more, just to learn EM....
 Anyway.
 Enjoy reading!

+P.S. remember to write notes.
+Every book gives different examples, take different perspectives.
+It's your job to compile all these different methods into a single file.
+I use Pilot Frixion to write notes.
+Read an record once, then use them for the rest of your life!
+Never throw them away, or do sloppy ones that end up in the waste bin!